GuillemAF/Cannonball/README.md

 ```bash
 sudo apt-get install jq
 ```
+You will have to install spiderfoot also.

-Then install wfuzz if you don't have it already. kali linux has it already installed so its a lot easier.
+Then install wfuzz if you don't have it already. kali linux has it already installed so it's a lot easier.
 ```bash
 sudo apt-get install -y wfuzz
 ```